andrelisboapt/project-crypto/README.md

 - **login** - As a user I want to be able to log in on the web page so that I can get back to my account
 - **logout** - As a user I want to be able to log out from the web page so that I can make sure no one will access my account
 - **favorite list** - As a user I want to see the list of my favorite and delete them.
+- **portfolio list** - As a user I want to see the list of their current coins and delete them.
 - **edit user** - As a user I want to be able to edit my profile.
-- **result** - As a user I want to see the list of restaurant filter by my preferences.
-- **restaurant listing** - As a user I want to see more details of the restaurant, be able to call them and visit their website and save it as favorites.
+- **coin listing** - As a user I want to see more details of the restaurant, be able to call them and visit their website and save it as favorites.